 Instructions

-- In a medium size bowl combine eggs, bacon grease or coconut oil and mashed banana.1 banana, 3 tablespoon peanut butter, all-natural, 4 eggs, ¼ cup coconut oil
+- In a medium size bowl combine eggs, bacon grease or coconut oil and mashed banana.1 banana, 3 Tablespoons peanut butter, all-natural, 4 eggs, ¼ cup coconut oil

 - Add in flour, almond flour (or cornmeal), oats, and peanut butter.
-Mix until combined, it will look like a thick cookie batter.1 ½ cup gluten free flour blend, 1 cup almond flour, 1 cup old fashioned oats
+Mix until combined, it will look like a thick cookie batter.1 ½ cup flour (regular or gluten-free blend), 1 cup almond flour, 1 cup old fashioned oats

 - Sprinkle flour on your work surface and roll dough to ¼" thick.
 Use cookie cutters to cut out the dog treats*.